robokoding/robokoding.github.io/_pages/kits/index.md

 ---
 layout: landing
 title: Kits
-tagline: Learn to assemble and program
+tagline: Do-it-Yourself Learning Experience
-description: We offer different self-assembly kits for enabling fun and interactive learning at home.
+description: We offer different self-assembly kits for enabling fun and interactive learning at home and encouraging the children to channel their creative potential into building their own inventions, toys and gadgets.
 image: assets/images/kit.jpg
 permalink: "/kits/"
 ---